HIGH AND LOW BLOOD PRESSURE

 A properly performed and interpreted hair mineral analysis reveals the following common causes for high blood pressure:

-1. Stress with inflammation.
+1. Stress.
 Acute or chronic stress from any source can induce a fight or-flight response that can result in elevated blood pressure.
-This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment and even pain or some other cause of stress.
+This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment, pain or some other type of stress.

 Lead or arsenic toxicity are one cause of calcium deficiency.
 These metals replace calcium but do not have the same relaxing effect on the nerves as calcium.